Washington: San Juan Islands

 DAY 2: We’ll start the tour by exploring our home base of San Juan Island by bike.
 We’ll head south to American Camp at San Juan Island National Historical Park and look for the bald eagles who have nested here for decades.
 Then we’ll cycle the beautiful road around False Bay with views of the Olympic Peninsula and head to one of the largest lavender farms in the country.
 You can learn about how to grow lavender yourself, how to extract the essential oil, or just enjoy the homemade lavender ice-cream.

-We'll enjoy a picnic lunch in Lime Kiln Point State Park, considered to be one of the best whale-watching spots in the world.
+We'll enjoy a picnic lunch, and then visit Lime Kiln Point State Park, considered to be one of the best whale-watching spots in the world.
 A resident biologist records every whale that is seen or heard migrating through the strait.
 We’ll head back to Friday Harbor for dinner.
 33 miles.

 DAY 4: We won’t have a ferry to catch this morning, so we’ll have a more relaxing breakfast.
 Then it’s back on our bikes to explore more of our home base.
 We’ll cycle past rolling pastures until we reach a beautifully serene alpaca farm.
 The animals are so adorable that you’ll wish you could take one home with you.